Languages in Zimbabwe – Why I love my Zimbabwe Accent

 Thondhlana, Juliet (2002)

 Why do people shy away from the way they speak?
-People don’t seem to realise that elsewhere in the world, including Britain, the English people themselves converse in many dialects.
+People don’t seem to realise that elsewhere in the world, including the United Kingdom, the British people themselves converse in many dialects.

 Where did the English language come from?
 The English language came about because of the invasions of the island of Britain over many hundreds of years.